 all feeling now, he took his bow and left the stage of time

 to no questions.

 This song is a "NO WAY, ANDREW WROTE IT?" moment for pretty much everyone when they find out.
 The song's bizarre, creepy humor fits right into the Tally Hall wheelhouse, but in a way that you'd expect from red or yellow tie.
-It's a song that almost requires the full band's sound anyways.
-I just can't imagine Andrew's soft voice landing the joke.
+It's a song that almost requires the full band anyways—I just can't imagine Andrew's soft voice landing the joke.
 Even the Internet Show episode based around this song has no mention that it was Andrew's idea, letting Zubin shoulder the Olsen twin jokes on his own.

 It might also be that musically, this song is pretty conventionally rock.
 It's got one powerful, memorable riff and sticks with it.
-The melody and rhythm always reminds me of Island in the Sun, to the point where I wonder if it was intentional.
+The melody and rhythm always reminds me of Island in the Sun by Weezer, which came out before MMMM, to the point where I wonder if it was intentional.
 The one part that sticks out as unmistakably Andrew's handiwork is the bridge, with the interesting musical transition in/out and the lyrics being childishly simple to the point of being mildly unnerving:

 i know that

 Now that I've gotten to interveiw Andrew briefly, I can confidently debunk the rumor that this song was written pre-Tally Hall in childhood earnest.
 He even said that this is the only song he sort of regrets writing for the band!
 He wouldn't say why, but my guess is it's the tongue-in-cheek creepy misogyny when so much of his other work is so friendly.
 I have a theory about why the stalker-ish jokes would feel much less funny nowadays, but I'll settle for "he grew up" as an explanation.